Enrique1987/Enrique1987/README.md

 ---

-I'm a Machine Learning Engineer specialized in classification problems and Time Series.
+I'm a Machine Learning Engineer specialized in classification problems, Time Series, and process automation.

 Three of my favorite things are: Python, Data and Machine Learning.